twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 Now we have our environment ready to add a new rendering.

-When you already have an SXA site, add the *Acme Modules* module to the site as described in the Sitecore documentation [Add a module to an existing tenant or site](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-module-to-an-existing-tenant-or-site.html).
+When you already have a SXA site, add the *Acme Modules* module to the site as described in the Sitecore documentation [Add a module to an existing tenant or site](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-module-to-an-existing-tenant-or-site.html).

 ### Add a custom rendering